Eugene-Gwebu/battleship-pp3-2/README.md

 * The layout of the game is fairly simple, I looked at some online examples, the first one from this [Website](https://copyassignment.com/battleship-game-code-in-python/)
 * From this site I was able to see the basic and simple layout of the grid.
 * I originally planned to allow the user to choose the grid size, but I wasn't able to figure out the right methods to make it work.
-* I used chatgpt to double check any syntax errors in my code, and to remove any unnecessary elements that were not useful in the code.
+* I give credit to my mentor Sandeep for showing me how to simplify everything, and use basic funstions for each step.
-* The majority of my project was done by following various YouTube tutorials and using them to get my desired outcome.
+* The majority of my project was done by following my mentor's example for how to outline each function before writing the code.
-* The main video I used came from the Knowledge Mavens YouTube [Channel](https://www.youtube.com/watch?v=alJH_c9t4zw&ab_channel=KnowledgeMavens), this video guided me through most of the methods and steps, but I changed the code to simplify it to what I understand.
-* Unfortunately I could not get the game to function.
-The window after deployment only displays an error message.
-* Further time is needed to understand the concepts of python and its logic.
+* My fellow students on Stack were a great help when I wasn't sure about something.
+* The tutors helped me with any debugging that I could not figure out on my own.